Is My Writing Good Enough?Sep 17, 2020

-So when I start work with my writers, I ask them about their intentions, both as an author and personally.
-What are your authorial intentions for the book?
+When we start work with our writers, we ask them about their intentions, both as an author and personally.
+What do you want from the writing?
+From your career as an author?
+What are your intentions for the book?
 What do you want to show or prove here?
-How about you?
-What do you want from the writing?

 Here’s me on record, interviewed by Time Out in 2006.